8OctavioI/Following-Tutorials/Java/Readme.md

     Use Iterable, Collection, List, Queue, Set & Map.

-9. Learn about Lambda Functions and Functional Interfaces:
+9. Learn about Lambda Functions and Functional Interfaces: Done.

     1. Create and use a Functional Interface - "Printer" - Functional Interfaces are interfaces that have only one purpose/method.